bharatendra/ctools/README.md

 sstable-index.py - This script reads the SSTable index file to display SSTable row index entries.
 It is tested with version "jb"

 sstable2json.py - This script reads the rows and columns in a given SSTable and converts those to JSON format similar to sstable2json tool.
 It doesn't require access to cassandra column families in system keyspace to decode SSTable data like sstable2json tool.
-It is tested with version "jb"
+It is tested with version "ic" and "jb"